r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.
+<p>If we only had one data set to analyze,
+it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.
 But we have twelve files to check, and may have more in future.
-In this lesson, we'll learn how to write a function so that we can repeat several operations with a single command.</p>
+In this lesson,
+we&#39;ll learn how to write a function so that we can repeat several operations with a single command.</p>
 </div>